 Things you’ll need to change yor battery:

 New battery, Battery terminal cleaning brush, Proper tools to remove the battery terminals and hold-down

-Lift the battery and remove it from the car.
+Step 2 - Remove battery.
 Inspect the battery terminal clamps.
-Clean and replace them if necessary.
+Clean and replace if necessary.

+Step 6 - Start your car.
 Verify that the installation is complete and the cables are securely attached to the battery posts.
-Release the prop rod and close the hood of your car securely.

 Dispose of the old battery properly.